Hakeem Almidan

 I thought this was interesting, and I had so many questions, including:

-Below, I attempt to answer each question.
+Below, I attempt to answer each question (for Atlantic Puffins specifically).

 Do they catch them all in one scoop?